nishal21/otazumi/FAQ.md

 **Note**: You need to be logged in to use this feature.

+### How do I share anime with others?
+Click the share button (📤 icon) on any anime page.
+The button will show "Copied!" in green text for 2 seconds to confirm that the anime link has been copied to your clipboard.
+You can then paste the link anywhere to share the anime with friends on social media, messaging apps, or chat.

 ### How does 'Continue Watching' work?
 We automatically save your progress when you watch an episode.
 Your "Continue Watching" list shows all anime where you haven't finished watching, allowing you to pick up right where you left off.

+### How do I sync my data across devices?
+Yes!
+Your account information syncs automatically across devices:
+- **Synced**: Username, email, avatar, favorites, watchlist
+- **Local only**: Watch history (stored on each device for privacy)

+### How do I export my data?
+1. Go to your profile settings
+2. Scroll to "Data Management" section
+3. Click "Download My Data"
+4. A JSON file will be downloaded containing all your data

+### How do I import my data?
+1. Go to your profile settings
+2. Click "Upload Data"
+3. Select your previously downloaded JSON file
+4. Your data will be restored

+### How do I request an anime that's not available?
+Go to our Contact page and submit an anime request.
+Include:
+- Anime title
+- Year
+- Any other relevant information

+We review all requests and add popular titles when possible.

+### Do you have a mobile app?
+Currently, we don't have a dedicated mobile app, but our website is fully responsive and works great on mobile browsers.
+You can **install Otazumi as a PWA** (Progressive Web App) for an app-like experience:

+**On Mobile:**
+1. Open Otazumi in your browser
+2. Look for "Add to Home Screen" in browser menu
+3. Follow the prompts

+**On Desktop:**
+1. Open Otazumi in Chrome/Edge
+2. Click the install icon in the address bar
+3. The app will install as a native application

+### How does 'Continue Watching' work?
+We automatically save your progress when you watch an episode.
+Your "Continue Watching" list shows all anime where you haven't finished watching, allowing you to pick up right where you left off.

+### How do I access anime quotes?
+Navigate to "Anime Quotes" in the sidebar menu.
+You can browse thousands of quotes from popular anime series, search by anime or character, generate beautiful quote images, and share them on social media platforms.

+### How do I generate and share quote images?
+1. Go to "Anime Quotes" in the sidebar
+2. Browse or search for quotes
+3. Click on any quote to generate an image
+4. Use the share buttons to post on Discord, Twitter, Reddit, Facebook, Pinterest, Instagram, Snapchat, or WhatsApp
+5. Or download the image to your device

+### What anime series have quotes available?
+We have quotes from thousands of popular anime series including Naruto, One Piece, Dragon Ball, Attack on Titan, My Hero Academia, Demon Slayer, Death Note, and many more.
+The collection grows as we integrate with multiple anime databases.

+### How do I stay updated with anime news?
+Visit "Anime News" in the sidebar menu.
+You'll find the latest news about anime and manga from various sources, with options to filter by category (All News, Anime, or Manga).

+### Can I filter anime news by type?
+Yes!
+On the Anime News page, you can use the filter buttons to view:
+- **All News**: Everything including industry updates
+- **Anime**: News specifically about anime series and movies
+- **Manga**: News about manga, manhwa, and manhua

+### How often is the news updated?
+News is fetched in real-time from RSS feeds of major anime news sources.
+The page shows the most recent articles with publication dates, so you'll always see the latest updates when you refresh the page.

 ### Can I sync my data across devices?
 Yes!
 Your account information syncs automatically across devices: